katcipis/sophia/essays/learning-go.md

 thing that I believe Go tries to impose anything, besides that you pretty much have a lot of control on how you can get things done.

-And of course, there is the who, the guys that designed the language totally kick some serious ass :-).

 ### And of course, concurrency :-)